Iretha/design-patterns/src/com/smdev/creational/singleton/README.md

 ## What problems does it solve?
 Restricts the instantiation of a class to one "single" instance.
-This is useful when exactly one object is needed to coordinate actions across the system.
+This is useful when exactly one object is needed to coordinate actions across the system, but it'a an anti pattern.

-**Best thread-safe implementation is via enums.**
+**Best thread-safe, serializable implementation is with ENUM !!!!.**

 ## When to use it?
 - To ensure that there is only one instance of an object in the whole application and you want to provide global access/ entry point to it.

 ## Pros:
-- To encapsulate a unique (shared) resource and make it available throughout the whole application
+- To encapsulate a unique (shared) resource and make it available throughout the whole application (like global variables)
 - To control or to ensure serial access to a shared resource

 ## Cons:
 - When not used properly, provides unnecessary limitations
 - Often Singletons are used to access global/ shared data and you give access of the clients to all data exposed in that Singleton
-- Singletons hinder unit testing - sometimes is impossible to test without writing a fully-functional class dedicated to the Singleton
+- Singletons hinder unit testing - you cannot mock it and it is impossible to test without writing a fully-functional class dedicated to the Singleton
 - Singletons may create hidden dependencies
+- Some of the clients with access to the global resource may modify it, if it's not immutable
+- It's considered as anti pattern

+Remember:
+> "One man's constant is another man's variable."
+Alan Perlis

+You can't be sure if one day you won't need another instance!

 ## Implementation
 An implementation of the singleton pattern must: